-USA Care is a Medicare Advantage PPO plan specifically designed for Medicare-eligible individuals.
-USA Care offers members the option of using out-of-network providers anywhere in the United States.
-This plan's options are only offered with Part D prescription drug coverage.
-Members may also reside permanently outside the MVP service area.
-PPO members have separate in-network and catastrophic limits on how much they must pay out-of-pocket each year for medical services that are covered under Medicare Part A and Part B. The catastrophic out-of-pocket maximum is the maximum amount a member must pay during the calendar year for covered Part A and Part B services received from both in-network and out-of-network providers.
-Once they have reached the maximum for covered services, they will have 100 percent coverage and will not have any out-of-pocket costs for the remainder of the year for covered Part A and Part B services.
-Eyewear and acupuncture services do not apply to the out-of-pocket maximum.
+MVP Patriot Plan (PPO) is a Medicare Advantage PPO plan specifically designed for Medicare-eligible individuals with extra benefits tailored towards United States Veterans.
+Members are not required to select a PCP.
+Members have unlimited coverage for Out-of-Network services.
+These plan options are offered with Part D prescription drug coverage.
+These Members have a limit on how much they must pay out-of-pocket each year for medical services that are covered under Medicare Part A and Part B. When a Member reaches the maximum out-of-pocket payment amount, they will not have to pay any out-of-pocket costs for the remainder of the calendar year for covered Part A and Part B services.
+Prescription Part D Drugs, Routine Eyewear, Preventative Dental, and Hearing Aids do not apply to the out-of-pocket maximum.